-The Maison des Avocats (the head office of the Law Society in Paris) is part of the new Judicial Headquarters, a group of buildings designed specifically for the legal profession.
-Designed by the Renzo Piano Building Workshop, the design development and finished product was developed by three key ideas: Transparency, context, and functionality.
+A customised lighting system from iGuzzini was designed for the Maison des Avocats (the head office of the Law Society in Paris) is part of the new Judicial Headquarters, a group of buildings designed specifically for the legal profession.
+Designed by the Renzo Piano Building Workshop, the design development and finished product were developed by three key ideas: Transparency, context, and functionality.

-Table Lamps: The same shapes devised for the suspension light were developed with specific installation solutions, to create table lamps that provide a "task light" for those working at desks.
-The colour temperature selected was 3000 K to create a warm white light.
-The most important design factor was to maintain a feeling of general diffused lighting typically found during the day, and to ensure the concept of transparency was maintained even into the evening.
+The same shapes devised for the suspension light were developed with specific installation solutions, to create table lamps that provide a "task light" for those working at desks.
+The color temperature selected was 3000 K to create a warm white light.
+The most important design factor was to maintain a feeling of general diffused lighting typically found during the day and to ensure the concept of transparency was maintained even into the evening.

 The use of cement as a building material proved to create a challenge for the lighting design.
 Specific installation solutions were devised for all the recesses as well as the applications with the base for the Le Perroquet light.
 All the outer casings for the recesses were delivered well in advance of the lights being fitted.

 Outside, the building's roof terrace facing the Courthouse is lit by Linealuce, recessed into the wooden paving which projects the light given off onto the glass balustrade.
 At night, the building looks like a lantern where the light is generated from the heart of the building and appears to fall off onto the facades, highlighting transparency and beauty.